The science bit

 - Hemp is six times as strong as cotton, much more resistant to weathering and wear, and more lustrous and absorbent.
 It is also much more environmentally friendly to grow.

 - Hemp growing became commonplace in Britain under the Romans and continued into the mid-1940s.
 In the 16th century Henry VIII made hemp cultivation obligatory.
+He was interested in it for making rope – very important, especially to ships in those days.

 Where it grows